notsoanond/adaaaaaaadsasd.github.io/_posts/2023-05-29-finalrelease.md

 **WARNING: This posts contains information on a game about body inflation fetish content.
 It is highly recommanded to NOT read this if you aren't above 18, or at the minimum, above 13.**

+**NOTE! most of the time i come back to this whole parade. don't be surprised if i do a new post or something**

 Very very final post.
 Also, it's my birthday tomorrow (the 30th of May).

 I was back in business the last few months, making a very few updates to inflatable suitz!, and making a few scripts that would help me making games.
 I also talked alot with friends I made here the past months.